The programming culture has problems — Robin Wils's website

 Work and more and more, there is less time to socialize.

 And that’s just a gamble, so why try and roll the dice?

 Either in the office or by myself at home, at night.

-Plus I stopped believing, there’s no reason keeping hope alive. "
+Plus I stopped believing, there is no reason keeping hope alive. "

 – Dual Core (Unplug - Listen on YouTube)

 It can be a fun job as well, but it depends on more than one factor.
 Dare to talk about the downsides when you say that it is a fun job.
 It can be fun for some people, but you have to like the full package.

 I don’t have a problem with programming as a job, but doing it all day on a project which does not interest me, wouldn’t improve my life quality.
 I wouldn’t enjoy that.